 Checklist: 10 Steps Towards GDPR Compliance

 The GDPR is not a standard against which compliance can be easily measured or certified.
 We have developed this Checklist for an intended audience of Australian organisations already regulated by the Australian Privacy Act 1988, now needing to also ensure their compliance with the GDPR.
 It focuses on the ten most critical steps, outlining in concise and practical terms what is most important for you to do, review and update.
+Updated December 2021 to reflect the latest EDPB guidance about international data transfers.

 Checklist: Cloud computing and the cross-border disclosure rule